square/square-php-sdk/doc/apis/gift-cards.md

 # List Gift Cards

 Lists all gift cards.
 You can specify optional filters to retrieve a subset of the gift cards.
+Results are sorted by `created_at` in ascending order.

 ```php
 function listGiftCards(